Ad

 Jake Allen

-Markstrom will get the nod vs. the Blues.
+Markstrom will start Friday vs. the Flames.

 Jacob Markstrom